Can you believe that it is almost time to get out the seeds to start our spring gardens?

 When it is time to get your seeds to sprout, this can be a difficult thing to do.
 The reason is the seeds have to be kept warm to germinate.

-So we used to put the seeds on top of our fridge and freezer in our kitchen.
+We used to put the seeds on top of our fridge and freezer in our kitchen.
 The warmth from the top of those appliances would help spur germination along.

 However, there is an easier way.
 You can purchase a heat mat.
 This mat will warm the seeds from underneath and cause germination to take place.

-But what if you don’t want to purchase a heat mat?
+However, what if you don’t want to purchase a heat mat?

 Well, you can make your own.
 Here is a tutorial to help you through the process, but I’m going to give you a brief overview too.

-So you’ll place rope lights on a piece of plywood.
+You’ll place rope lights on a piece of plywood.
 Then attach smaller pieces of woods, kind of like skids, to keep the seeds from sitting directly on the rope lights.
 This should produce enough heat to help with germination.

 10. Egg Carton Pots